jimken-mido/soda/versioned_docs/version-v0.18.0/developers-guide.md

 ---
 title: Phoenix Connector Developers' Guide
 sidebar_label: Developers' Guide
-description: Build your own Phoenix connector to automate any application in your forensic and ediscovery workflows.
+description: Build your own Phoenix connector to automate any application in your forensic and Land Rover Discovery workflows.
 ---

 # Developers' Guide